-Do you need housing because of the tornado?
+Do you need housing because of a natural disaster?

-If you are homeless because of the tornado, you may have first or high priority for some government-assisted housing.
-A priority can help you move up a waiting list more quickly.
+If you are homeless because of a natural disaster, you may have first or high priority for some government-assisted housing.
+A priority can help you move up a waiting list and get reduced rent or subsidized housing more quickly.

 What is government-assisted housing?